-Some silly, some practical, all free patterns using small amounts of yarn
+Some silly, some practical, all free: 7 patterns using small amounts of scrap yarn

-So for those of us who have a lot of leftover yarn, this pattern collection is for you!
+Do you have scrap yarn you want to use up?
+If so, this pattern collection is for you!
 Every pattern you see below uses no more than 110 yards of yarn, and the vast majority use even less than that!
 Many of the patterns you see here also make great gifts and/or are quite useful.

 StarsStarsStars: There is absolutely nothing practical about these cute little stars, but so what?
 You could use them as decorations or as part of a mobile for babies.
 You could even use them as Christmas tree ornaments!